MokeyCodes/JATS/README.md

 # JATS (Job Application Tracking Software)

 **Chrome Extension to log job applications from LinkedIn, Handshake, and UCSD Jacobs Portal into Google Sheets.**
-<sub>May work on other sites, but functionality is limited.</sub>
+<span style="color:gray">May work on other sites, but functionality is limited.</span>

 ## Features